EmberNoGlow/Merging-Meshes-Godot/README.md

 # Merging Meshes Godot
 Optimize your 3d scenes with Merging Meshes.
+This mini-addon is the basis of **my new [powerful addon](https://github.com/EmberNoGlow/Godot-SceneBuilder)**.